 Key Takeaways

-- Meet the cat’s environmental needs to allow for normal and instinctual cat behaviors in locations the cat prefers
+- Meet Needs: Ensure the cat’s environmental needs are met to allow for normal, instinctual behaviors in preferred locations.

-- Changing unwanted behaviors takes time and consistency
+- Have Patience: Remember that changing unwanted behaviors takes time and consistency.